luau-lang/luau/rfcs/type-byte-array.md

 Used to write data from a string into the buffer at specified offset.

-If an optional 'count' is specified, only 'count' bytes are taken from the string. 'count' cannot be larger that the string length.
+If an optional 'count' is specified, only 'count' bytes are taken from the string. 'count' cannot be larger than the string length.

 ---

 All offsets start at 0 (not to be confused with indices that start at 1 in Luau tables).
 This choice is made for both performance reasons (no need to subtract 1) and for compatibility with data formats that often describe field positions using offsets.
 While there is a way to solve the performance problem using luajit trick where table array part is allocated from index 0, this would mean that data in the buffer has 1 extra byte and this complicates the bounds checking.

+Offsets and 'count' numbers are cast to an integer in an implementation-defined way.

 Read and write operations for relevant types are little endian as it is the most common use case, and conversion is often trivial to do manually.